Pests in South Africa maize "strongly suspected" to be armyworms: scientist

 "It may be confirmed by the end of this week," he said.

-Van den Berg said coverage in South Africa was not "blanket", with outbreaks reported many kilometres (miles) apart in some places, but northern Limpopo province, bordering Zimbabwe, seems to be the epicentre.
+Van den Berg said coverage in South Africa was not "blanket", with outbreaks reported many kilometers (miles) apart in some places, but northern Limpopo province, bordering Zimbabwe, seems to be the epicenter.

 The impact varies: some farms have had minimal leaf damage, others have been devastated.